Electric vehicle: Environmental impact

-The carbon emissions from producing and operating an EV are typically less than those of producing and operating a conventional vehicle.
+The carbon emissions from producing and operating an EV are, in the majority of cases less, than those of producing and operating a conventional vehicle.
+When pursuing a cost-responsive electric charging strategy (instead of an emission-responsive charging strategy), considerably higher emissions might arise as embedded carbon emissions from electricity are dynamic.
 EVs in urban areas almost always pollute less than internal combustion vehicles.